andifalk/spring-cloud-gateway-workshop/lab1/README.md

 ### Step 3: Add a route for canary testing of customer service

 Now we want to add a route to implement [canary testing (canary release)](https://www.techslang.com/definition/what-is-canary-testing/).
-This technique is used to test new functionality with a small group before generally rolling out thius functionality to all users.
+This technique is used to test new functionality with a small group before generally rolling out this functionality to all users.

 In spring cloud gateway this can be done by using the `weight` precondition type.
 With this you can for example tell the gateway to route 80 percent of requests to the production version V1 of the customers API and 20 percent of requests to the new functionality of the V2 customers API.